 - ATMs / Cash Machines - There is an ATM located in every terminal.

-- Chapel - Location: Terminal D, Gate D3.
+- Chapel - Locations: Terminal C, in the hallway near Gate 20 and in Terminal D, Gate D3.
 Hours: unknown.

 - Currency Exchange - You can exchange money at the Banco Popular.
 Additionaly, there is an ATM that will allow you to withdraw Euros in Terminal D.

 - Duty Free & Shopping - Duty Free is available in all Terminals.
 Additionally there is a good variety of shops and convenience stores including two stores (Convenience Store 24) located in Terminal A, Airside which are open 24 hours.

 - Food & Drinks - At the time of this update it was not know which (if any) of the airport's food and beverage concessions were open 24 hours.
 However, there is no shortage of food options both Landside and Airside.

 - Information Desk - Staffed information booths are available, you may also spot ambassadors in the blue polo shirts throughout the airport.